dfar-io/dfar-io.github.com/content/wl/index.md

 very content with.
 I'll also be skipping the specified deload, just doing it on when I feel it.
 As long as I'm more consistent, I think everything works out.

+## 2021.01.22
+* FG Press/BPA 3 x 12/15 x 21.75kg

+_Kind of tough to lift at hoke with the dogs sometimes.
+I might have to just accept that weekends will have less lifting than I'd like._

 ## 2021.01.21
 * FG Press/BPA 3 x 12/15 x 21.5kg